Aiven-Labs/terraform-policy-tutorial/modules/03_write_policy_in_rego.md

 ./opa exec --decision terraform/analysis/allow_prod_deployment --bundle policy/ tfplan.json | jq '.result[0].result'
 ```

-The `opa exac` command is taking in the `tfplan.json` as an input and validating this against the policy we defined in the **allow_prod_deployment** section under policy/terraform.rego file. **terraform/analysis** is denoting the package name in that Rego.
+The `opa exec` command is taking in the `tfplan.json` as an input and validating this against the policy we defined in the **allow_prod_deployment** section under policy/terraform.rego file. **terraform/analysis** is denoting the package name in that Rego.

 Let's make a change in the `services.tf` file and change the `cloud_name` field to `aws-us-east1`.
 Now if you repeat steps 2, 3, and 4, the output from the `opa exec` command should be `true`.